Find Your Future

 Uncovering the Art of Career Conversation

-Gathering information from career resources and job descriptions can be a useful way to research career options, however, there is still more to the story.
+Gathering information from career resources and job descriptions can be a valuable way to research career options.
+However, there is still more to the story.

-Once you have narrowed your list of options to a few careers of interest, your next step is to connect with professionals who are willing to share about their career experiences and offer advice to someone who is getting started.
+Once you have narrowed your list of options to a few careers of interest, your next step is to connect with professionals willing to share their career experiences and offer advice to someone getting started.
 You may not consciously recognize it, but you conduct similar interpersonal research daily when you ask a friend for suggestions about a good restaurant, read reviews online about a new product, or talk to family members about their day.

-Conversations about careers, also known as “informational interviews," do not only give you personalized insights and advice; they also help you practice your professional communication skills and build your network.
-By following the tips on this page, you will increase your opportunity to establish a strong connection with a professional and develop your relationship over time.
-In many cases, creating connections through informational interviews can lead to new job opportunities in the long-term.
+Conversations about careers, also known as "informational interviews," give you personalized insights and advice and help you practice your professional communication skills and build your network.
+Following the tips on this page will increase your opportunity to establish a strong connection with a professional and develop your relationship over time.
+In many cases, creating connections through informational interviews can lead to new job opportunities in the long term.

 Conversations about careers can feel scary at first, but don't let that stop you.
 There will never be a better time to use your "student badge" to embrace the role of a learner and appeal to an experienced professional who is eager to offer advice for a Gaucho getting started in the workforce.